Best car insurance companies of June 2023

 • New or better car replacement coverage: When you have new or better car replacement and your vehicle is totaled within the first few years of its life, you’ll be paid enough to replace it with the same model, or a car that’s one model year younger.

-• Non-owner insurance coverage: Not exactly an endorsement, this type of car insurance is for people who use friends’ cars or rentals for short periods of time but don’t have one of their own.
+• Non-owner insurance coverage: Not exactly an endorsement, this type of car insurance is for people who frequently use friends’ cars or rentals for short periods of time but don’t have a vehicle of their own.

 • Original equipment manufacturer parts coverage: Usually available for newer vehicles, OEM coverage ensures that any repairs to your vehicle will use original parts from the manufacturer wherever possible.